fishgretel/fasd/README.md

 ## Usage

-Installing the plugin will enable the following aliases (same as fasd's bash aliases):
+Installing the plugin will enable the following functions (same as fasd's bash aliases):

 ```bash
 alias a="fasd -a"        # any